tensorlayer/TensorLayer/docs/user/tutorial.rst

 Recurrent Neural Network
 -------------------------

-Hao Dong personally think Karpathy's blog is the best material to `Understand Recurrent Neural Network`_ , after reading that, Colah's blog can help you to `Understand LSTM Network`_ which can solve The Problem of Long-Term Dependencies.
+Hao Dong personally think Andrey Karpathy's blog is the best material to `Understand Recurrent Neural Network`_ , after reading that, Colah's blog can help you to `Understand LSTM Network`_ which can solve The Problem of Long-Term Dependencies.
 We do not describe more about RNN, please read through these blogs